ohnosequences/mg7/docs/mg7-paper/paper.md

 ### Bio4j and Graph Databases

-Bio4j [@pareja2015bio4j] is a data platform integrating data from different resources such as UniProt or GO in a graph data paradigm.
+Bio4j [@pareja2015bio4j] is a data platform integrating data from different resources such as UniProt, the NCBI taxonomy, or GO, in a graph data paradigm.
 In the assignment phase we use a subgraph containing the NCBI Taxonomy, wrapping in Scala its Java API in a tree algebraic data type.

 ### 16S-DB7 Reference Database Construction